devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 This example demonstrates how to convert an image to grayscale and apply edge detection using OpenCV in Python.
 Grayscale images are often used in various applications such as feature extraction and image enhancement because they simplify the data while retaining essential information.
 Edge detection is crucial for identifying boundaries within images and plays a significant role in object detection and recognition tasks.

-## 33) What is image resizing, and how can you implement it using Python's OpenCV library?
-Write a Python script to resize an image to a 256x256 resolution.
+## <mark> 33) What is image resizing, and how can you implement it using Python's OpenCV library?
+Write a Python script to resize an image to a 256x256 resolution. </mark>

 #### What is Image Resizing?